BitBay Review – A Beginner’s Guide

 BitBay was originally owned by BitBay sp.
 Z.o.o, a Polish company founded in 2014, located in Katowice.
-However, due to regulatory issues the company migrated to Malta and is now operated by Pinewood Holdings Limited.
-The company has around 200 employees and is headed by Paweł Sobków.
+However, due to regulatory issues the company migrated to Malta and was operated by Pinewood Holdings Limited.
+Today BitBay is operated by BB Trade Estonia OÜ with licenses in Estonia.
+The company has around 200 employees and is headed by Sylwester Suszek.

 BitBay is registered in Malta and since November 2018 is in the process of obtaining Malta’s license for cryptocurrency exchanges.
-At the moment the company goes through audits and license procedures.
+At the moment the company is going through audits and license procedures.

 The basic BitBay service includes a cryptocurrency exchange.
 While originally aimed at Polish traders, nowadays the exchange serves most European countries.
 The exchange is the 3rd largest exchange in Europe with over 1m users.

-BitBay Pro is a special trading interface for professional traders that includes advanced tools, MACD (Moving Average Convergence Divergence ), RSI (Relative Strength Index) indicators and a customized interface.
+BitBay Pro is a special trading interface for professional traders that includes advanced tools, dozens of indicators including MACD (Moving Average Convergence Divergence) and RSI (Relative Strength Index), and a customizable interface.

 Bitcantor is an “instant” cryptocurrency exchange aimed for Polish users.
 It allows for a fast transaction without signing up or verifying your identity.
 This convenience means you’ll be paying a higher rate than the traditional trading platform.